What are the three scrum roles?

 This gets even harder the more complex the problem a team is trying to solve.
 As the old saying goes ‘you don’t know what you don’t know, until you know you don’t know it’.
 Teams might not know the skills or amount of work needed up front, and need the flexibility to change course once they know more.

-To provide some structure to this complex, ever-changing and often annoying world, scrum gives lightweight structure with the three scrum roles of development team member, product owner, and scrum master.
+To provide some structure to this complex, ever-changing, and often annoying world, scrum gives a lightweight structure with the three scrum roles of development team member, product owner, and scrum master.

 The development team: Redefining “developer”

 The development team includes the people that do the work.
 At first glance, you may think the “development team” means engineers.
 But that’s not always the case.
 According to the Scrum Guide, the development team can be comprised of all kinds of people including designers, writers, programmers, etc.

 You can think of it in the same way as when you have a house project and you hire a developer.
 They develop the project and do the work.
 Yes, this might mean they lay bricks, do plumbing, even dig holes, but the person is known as a developer.
 So, that means the ‘developer’ role in scrum means a team member who has the right skills, as part of the team to do the work.

 The development team should be able to self-organize so they can make decisions to get work done.
 Think of a development team as similar to a production support team that is called in during the night because something has gone wrong.
 The development team, like the production support team, can make decisions and deliver the fix/value for the problem at hand.
 Self-organization isn’t about disrespecting the organization, but rather about empowering the people closest to the work to do what’s needed to solve the problem.